JosefHeel/josefheel.github.io/_posts/2022-06-07-drillstand.md

 From the back

 ![Drillstand overall](/assets/pic/drillstand/ds3.jpg)
-Leaver mechanism with bearing block and linkage pieces
+Lever mechanism with bearing block and linkage pieces

 ![Drillstand overall](/assets/pic/drillstand/ds4.jpg)
 Drilling a home-etched PCB with it